etechoptimist/etechoptimist/README.md

 ---

 ### 🔍 What I Do
-- Build **end-to-end ML pipelines** making emphasis on Anomalies Detection and Antimoney Laudering
+- Build **end-to-end ML pipelines** making emphasis on Anomalies Detection , Fraud Detection and Antimoney Laudering
 - Develop **agentic architectures** using LangChain, LangGraph, and LLM orchestration
 - Experiment with **Generative AI** for real-time analytics, monitoring, and automation
 - Contribute to **open-source** AI and FinTech projects